skoona/skn_web_app/README.md

 ## Progress
+#### Current Status -- Complete
+* I decided on the File System Layout and implemented the configuration changes needed to redirect affected component paths for `Rake`, and `Roda`.
+* Implemented the full database model using `ROM-RB`.
+It contains 12 tables in 5 groupings.
+* Switched from SknRegistry to Dry-Container, SknConfigurable to Dry-Configurable.
+Also, using Dry-Types and Dry-Structs.
+The remaining Dry-Rb gems had issues or side-effects I did not want to deal with at this time; an example being Dry-AutoInject not support the Class.call() model, only Class.new and some aspects of AutoLoad scattered around in several gems IMHO are just wrong headed.
+* The package is composed of two main application elements; `SknApp`, the console baseline and business logic; and `SknWeb` the web interface code.
+The bridge between the two is handled by Dry-Container and a custom class `ServiceRegistry`.
+* `SknBase` was the first implementation of this `SknServices Client`.  `SknWebApp` is a refactoring of `SknBase`, using the things I learned from writing tools to address this new frontier; i.e. Ruby Applications with a Web Interface.

 #### Branch: JRuby-Master, JRuby-9.1.15.0 with Warble configuration to produce Tomcat Warfile
-#### Branch: master, Ruby-2.5.0
+#### Branch: master, Ruby-2.5.1

 Before engaging the advanced `Dry-RB` gems and other `Gems of Interest`.
 I thought to code the basic app with minimal assistance from add-ins.
 The overall structure of Roda is very flexible, so other than the normal scss/js struggle there were no surprises in the web-component portion; and more importantly, no imposition on business logic structure.

-User information is the only database requirement I have right now.  `Rom-DB` handled the task well even though I've not invested in creating a DB migration needed to create the database and table.
-I'm using a PGSQL Dump backup of the Users table and Database from an existing demo application: `SknServices`.
+User information is the only database requirement I have right now.  `Rom-DB` handled the immediate task well even, and the additional effort needed to add Database Create and Migration rakes was not too bad.  `Sequel` offered a `dump current schema` command which made defining migration easier.
+I was using a PGSQL Dump backup of the Users table and Database from the existing demo application: `SknServices`.
 As a result, `Rom-DB` is overkill for this task, `Sequel` would be the correct level technology, if I have no further needs for Database services.
 But I have an interest in Rom-DB so it stays.

 `SknService` also offers a ContentAPI which I am using on the `Resources` page.